South Australia Police

-South Australia Police (SAPOL) is the police force of the Australian state of South Australia.
+The South Australia Police (SAPOL) is the police force of the Australian state of South Australia.
 SAPOL is an independent statutory agency of the Government of South Australia directed by the Commissioner of Police, who reports to the Minister for Police.
 SAPOL provides general duties policing, highway patrol, criminal investigation and emergency coordination services throughout the state.
 SAPOL is also responsible for road safety advocacy and education, and maintains the South Australian Road Safety Centre.

 As of November 2023 the commissioner of police is Grant Stevens, who has been in the role since July 2015.